abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 > All messages have the same key.
 > In this case all the 10 messages will be read by both ConsumerA and ConsumerB because they belong to different Consumer Groups.
 > The ordering of the messages is guaranteed in both Consumers because the key is same for each message.

+## Conclusion

+1. If multiple messages are sent with the same key then, ordering is guaranteed at the consumer side because all messages will be sent to the same partition.
+2. If messages have different keys then, ordering is not guaranteed at the consumer side.
+3. We can scale our message consumption by increasing our consumer instances to the number of partitions on the topic.
+This is the approach suggested by Kafka for doing _parallel processing_.
+4. If we scale our consumer instances beyond the number of partitions then the excess consumers will remain idle.
+5. Same partition will never be assigned to two active consumers belonging to the same consumer group.